drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Fully Exploiting the Fruits of the Analyses

-The goal of the medicinal chemist is to fully utilize the information revealed by previously tested molecules and integrate it in the structure of a new molecule to be synthesized.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/fully-exploiting-fruits-analyses-1598b859'><i class='fa fa-play' aria-hidden='true'></i></button>The goal of the medicinal chemist is to fully utilize the information revealed by previously tested molecules and integrate it in the structure of a new molecule to be synthesized.

 ![](https://media.drugdesign.org/course/ligand-based-approaches/6_4_0_1.png){: loading=lazy }

 ### Creativity

-This example illustrates the intelligent design of a new molecule connecting the two hydrophobic groups (phenyl and cyclohexyl) of a peptide-based molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/creativity-d86f53b6'><i class='fa fa-play' aria-hidden='true'></i></button>This example illustrates the intelligent design of a new molecule connecting the two hydrophobic groups (phenyl and cyclohexyl) of a peptide-based molecule.
 The resulting molecule was biologically active.
 Only creativity and imagination can lead to such design.

 ![](https://media.drugdesign.org/course/ligand-based-approaches/6_5_0_1.gif){: loading=lazy }

 ### Design of a Spacer: a Step-by-Step Process

-The three structural moieties displayed here: phenyl, carboxyl and amino represent a pharmacophore.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/design-spacer-step-by-step-process-9a85ebfc'><i class='fa fa-play' aria-hidden='true'></i></button>The three structural moieties displayed here: phenyl, carboxyl and amino represent a pharmacophore.
 Assembling them in 3D into a single molecule is not obvious.
 *[pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.
 *[moieties]: Fragments, functional groups or portions of chemical compounds.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer